 There are some exceptions:

-If your CAS was assigned for an integrated programme, and you successfully completed an undergraduate or postgraduate degree as part of that programme, you can use that degree as the relevant qualification.
+If your CAS was assigned for an integrated programme, and you successfully completed an undergraduate or postgraduate degree as part of that programme, you can use that degree to meet the qualification requirement.
 This is only for degrees, not for other types of course.

-If you were allowed to switch to a different course without applying for new Tier 4 or Student permission, you can use that new course as the relevant qualification.
+If you were allowed to switch to a different course without applying for new Tier 4 or Student visa, you can use that new course to meet the qualifcation requirement.

-If the course provider changed the name of your course without changing the content, or if they added an assessed work placement or study abroad programme, this does not stop you meeting the qualification requirement
+If the University changed the name of your course but the content remained the same, or if an assessed work placement or study abroad programme was added to your course, you can still meet the qualification requirement

-- You must have a valid Student or Tier 4 visa at the time of application (excluding Doctorate Extension Scheme visa holders)
+- You must have a valid Student or Tier 4 visa at the time of your application

 - Queen’s University Belfast will need to report the successful completion of your programme to the UKVI before you can apply under this route.
 We will notify you by email when this is done.
 You must not make your application until you have received this notification or your application could be refused.